-Areas with High Hospice Use Have “Spillover Effect” of Lower Rates of 30-Day Rehospitalization for All Patients
+Areas with High Hospice Use Lower Readmission Rates

 The "Spillover Effect"

 Patients newly enrolled in hospice close to hospital discharge were found to be at low risk for rehospitalization within 30 days, as is consistent with hospice goals.
 Further, all hospitalized patients residing in geographic areas with high utilization of hospice were found to be at lower rehospitalization risk than were patients living in areas of low hospice use, according to a report published in the Journal of Palliative Medicine.

 What the authors identify as the “spillover effect” of hospice utilization density has been previously observed in the nursing home setting, on patterns of chemotherapy use at the end of life, and among family members of hospice patients, the authors point out.
 This appears to suggest that the presence of hospice has an impact not only on individual enrollees, but also on and through local systems of care and patterns of practice.

 “This work suggests that hospice services are of benefit to both hospice enrollees as well as non-enrollees..., and may be an important component in efforts to improve post-hospital care,” write the authors.
 “Hospitalizations...represent a critically important point where discussions of care preferences can take place, and where transitions to hospice may improve the quality of care for select patients for whom hospice is consistent with their overall goals.”

 Investigators assessed 1,997,506 hospitalizations between 2005 and 2009 from a 5% national sample of Medicare fee-for-service beneficiaries (mean age, 79 years; female, 63%; white race, 87%).
 Enrollment and claims data were linked via patients’ zip codes to U.S. Census data and Hospital Service Area (HSA), from the Dartmouth Atlas of Health Care.